SnowyMouse/invader/README.md

                                bludgeon these.
 Use multiple times for multiple queries.
 If unspecified, all tags will be bludgeoned.
   -t --tags <dir>              Use the specified tags directory.
+Default:
+                               "tags"
   -T --type                    Type of bludgeoning.
 Can be:
                                broken-lens-flare-function-scale,
                                incorrect-sound-buffer, invalid-enums,